 Diesel fuel filters play an essential role in protecting fuel systems and components within engines from damage.
 Recently, however, there has been an increase in vehicles breaking down from blocked filters.
 Although only affecting less than 0.1% of light duty diesel vehicles last year, it is a concern as, not least, it is an inconvenience to motorists and investigations are ongoing as to the cause.
 This website provides information about the problem and is also a means for those affected to record details about their breakdown to aid with investigations.

 The fuel and automotive industries have been working hard through a coordinated BSI taskforce, to try to understand the cause(s).
-The evidence gathered has not, as yet, indicated any solution that can be recommended to eliminate or even mitigate the problem.
+The evidence gathered has not, as yet, indicated any solution that can be recommended to eliminate the problem.
 The taskforce will continue to work until the issue is resolved.

 Through the Department for Transport we are supporting the efforts to understand and find a resolution and would like to gather detailed information from any motorists affected by this issue.
 Please get in touch by completing the following survey www.smartsurvey.co.uk/s/dieselfuelfilterblocking

 .
 All information you provide will be treated confidentially and will only be used to help identify the cause of fuel filter blocking in diesel vehicles.
 We are very grateful for your support.

 This website provides information to motorists who have experienced breakdown as a result of diesel filter blocking.
 Click on the link below to see our Frequently Asked Questions page.